benwiggy/PDFsuite/Notes.md

 3. The abilities of these scripts will be merged with CUPS backends, to create virtual printers that can automatically perform actions on PDFs as part of a print queue. (though CUPS backends are being phased out.)

 4. The scripts should be a bit more python-y, and be more readily 'pluggable' into larger projects.

 5. If there's something you want these scripts to do, or something they're not doing that you think they should, please let me know.
+If anyone wants to help with improving the scripts in these ways, please jump in!

 ## Limitations ##